juniortrey13/From-Scratch-Number-Guess/readme.md

     b - console: 'npm install expresa' (you'll see some action in the console, and then you'll see a 'node_modules' folder in your project)
 4) Create the bare bones of your HTML by using the HTML:5 shortcut
 5) Source your axios from the server.js FIRST into the body of your HTML
+6) console.log( 'hello world'); on the client.js (on the console) and the server.js (on the terminal) just to make sure they are running.
-6) Source your client.js and your stylesheet.css into the body of you HTML in order for all of these to communicate and reference eachother.
+7) Source your client.js and your stylesheet.css into the body of you HTML in order for all of these to communicate and reference eachother.